ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

   ======================================= ======================

 Again, consider the x << 1 definition is x = x*2.
-From Table: C operator << implementation, we see **lshr** satisfy the unsigned x=1G but failed on signed x=1G.
-It's fine since the 2G is out of 32 bits signed integer range (-2G ~ 2G-1).
+From Table: C operator << implementation, we see **lshr** satisfy "unsigned x=1G" but fails on signed x=1G.
+It's fine since 2G is out of 32 bits signed integer range (-2G ~ 2G-1).
 For the overflow case, no way to keep the correct result in register.
 So, any value in register is OK.
-You can check the **lshr** satisfy x = x*2 for x << 1 when the x result is not out of range, no matter operand x is signed or unsigned integer.
+You can check the **lshr** satisfy x = x*2 for all x << 1 and when the x result is not out of range, no matter operand x is signed or unsigned integer.

 Micorsoft implementation references as [#]_.